Skip to content

 # - rsw

-# You can also set `RESEARCH_SKILLS_REPO=<owner>/<repo>` to omit the --repo flag
+# You can also set `QIONGLI_REPO=<owner>/<repo>` to omit the --repo flag

-rsk check --repo <owner>/<repo>
+qiongli check --repo <owner>/<repo>

-rsk upgrade --repo <owner>/<repo> --project-dir /path/to/project --target all --doctor
+qiongli upgrade --repo <owner>/<repo> --target all --doctor

 1) What exactly are you upgrading?

-This project has two types of "installation targets":
+This project has one type of "installation target":

-• Codex: ${CODEX_HOME:-~/.codex}/skills/research-paper-workflow
+• Codex: ${CODEX_HOME:-~/.codex}/skills/qiongli-workflow

-• Claude: ${CLAUDE_CODE_HOME:-~/.claude}/skills/research-paper-workflow
+• Claude: ${CLAUDE_CODE_HOME:-~/.claude}/skills/qiongli-workflow

 bash

-rsk check --repo <owner>/<repo>
+qiongli check --repo <owner>/<repo>

 # Or run within the repository (equivalent):

-python3 scripts/research_skill_update.py check --repo <owner>/<repo>
+python3 scripts/qiongli_update.py check --repo <owner>/<repo>

 Details: